bufbuild-ru/docs/docs/bsr/generated-sdks/cmake/index.md

 https://buf.build/gen/cmake/{moduleOwner}/{moduleName}/{pluginOwner}/{pluginName}/{pluginVersion}-{commitHash}.{pluginRevision}
 ```

-The `commitHash` is the first 12 characters of the complete hash generated for the module commit in the BSR.The CMake script can live anywhere, but for consistency, we recommend placing it in a file in a `cmake/` directory, named with the same name passed to `FetchContent`.
-In this example, the code is saved to a file named `cmake/googleapis_googleapis_protocolbuffers_cpp.cmake`.If your build process has issues finding this file, see [Troubleshooting](#troubleshooting).
+The `commitHash` is the first 12 characters of the complete hash generated for the module commit in the BSR.

+The CMake script can live anywhere, but for consistency, we recommend placing it in a file in a `cmake/` directory, named with the same name passed to `FetchContent`.
+In this example, the code is saved to a file named `cmake/googleapis_googleapis_protocolbuffers_cpp.cmake`.

+If your build process has issues finding this file, see [Troubleshooting](#troubleshooting).

 ### 2\.
 Add the script to your build process

 The next step is to invoke this `FetchContent` script as part of your build process.
-We recommend using CMake's [include](https://cmake.org/cmake/help/latest/command/include.html#include) command.In your main `CMakeLists.txt` file, add the following line:
+We recommend using CMake's [include](https://cmake.org/cmake/help/latest/command/include.html#include) command.

+In your main `CMakeLists.txt` file, add the following line:

 ```cmake
 include(googleapis_googleapis_protocolbuffers_cpp)